mojotech/modernator-haskell/README.md

 executable paths.
 However this will not make sure any runtime dependencies are installed.

+## Deployment
+I've set up the project to be easily deployable using NixOps.
+You can deploy and manipulate the application in a local VirtualBox VM with the following set of commands.

+* `nixops create network.nix infrastructure-vbox.nix --name modernator` - Create
+  the deployment.
+* `nixops deploy -d modernator` - Perform the provisioning and build the instance
+* `nixops destroy -d modernator` - Destroy the instance
+* `nixops delete -d modernator` - Delete the deployment

+Again, for NixOS users you might need a more recent set of Nix package definitions.
+When creating the deployment, do `nixops create -I nixpkgs=/path/to/your/pkgs network.nix infrastructure-vbox.nix --name modernator`.

+You can deploy to an EC2 instance by first running `nixops create network.nix infrastructure-ec2.nix --name modernator-ec2` and then repeating the deploy command.

 # Environment Variables

 * `MODERNATOR_PORT` - Specify the port to bind to